Aider-AI/aider/docs/ctags.md

 discussed.

 Most real code is not pure and self-contained.
-And many common code changes require you to understand many parts of a repo.
+And many common code changes require you to understand related code from many parts of a repo.
 If you want GPT to "switch all the print statements in Foo to use the logging system", it needs to see the code in the Foo class with the prints, and it also needs to understand how the logging system works.

 A simple solution is to send the **entire codebase** to GPT along with each change request.
 Now GPT has all the context!
 But even moderately